openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is important to note that anyone who possesses a valid Pre-Authorized Code, without further security measures, would be able to receive a VC from the Credential Issuer.
 Implementers MUST implement mitigations most suitable to the use case.

 One such mechanism defined in this specification is the usage of the User PIN.
 The Credential Issuer indicates the usage of User PIN in the Credential Offer and sends the User PIN to the End-User via a second channel different than the issuance flow.
-After the End-User provides the User PIN, his wallet sends the User PIN within the Token Request and the Authorization Server can verify the User PIN.
+After the End-User provides the User PIN, the Wallet sends the User PIN within the Token Request and the Authorization Server verifies the User PIN.

 For more details and concrete mitigations, see (#security_considerations_pre-authz-code).